ffund/ml-notebooks/notebooks/9-fine-tune-rock-paper-scissors.md

 ::: {.cell .markdown }
 The "rock paper scissors" dataset is available directly from the Tensorflow package.
-In the cells that follow, we'l get the data, plot a few examples, and also do some preprocessing.
+In the cells that follow, we'll get the data, plot a few examples, and also do some preprocessing.
 :::